samjijina/samjijina.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student studying computer science at the Georgia Institute of Technology since Fall 2016.
-My concentration is in Systems-Architecture and Intelligence.
-I am currently a senior graduating in Spring 2020 after which I plan on continuing my education by getting a master’s degree and eventually a PhD.
+I am a PhD student in Computer Science at Georgia Institute of Technology (Georgia Tech) and am being advised by Professor Hyesoon Kim of the HPArch Research Lab.
+My specilization is Computer Architecture with a special focus on architecting hardware designs to support IoT and autonomous applications.

-My research interests are in high-performance computer architecture, specifically, instruction level parallelism (ILP), simultaneous multithreading (SMT), tournament branch predictors, computer architecture optimizations for artificial intelligence, and GPGPU architecture.
+## More About Me

-Currently, I work in the High-Performance Architecture Lab as an undergraduate student researcher.
-More information about my research can be found [here](https://samjijina.github.io/research).
+I also obtained my M.S CS degree from Georgia Tech in May 2022 and have been involved in research since 2019.
+I have worked on several projects ranging from MacSim, a heterogenous timing simulator, to Vortex which is an open source RISC-V based GPGPU.
+The research problems which I find to be fundamental to the future of our field are post-Moore computing and Beyond CMOS technology.

-Outside of academia, my hobbies include playing golf, soccer, and building PC’s.
+Outside of academia, my hobbies include amatuer astronomy, soccer, table tennis, and recreational golf.